 Playing hide and seek with your pup is a great way of keeping them mentally and physically stimulated.
 Simply let your dog ahead a little, or distract them with something, then hide away when they’re not looking.
 Call them over, using your preferred command, and watch them sniff you out!

 You should also remember the key factor: in order to get your dog’s attention over that fascinating smell, playful pup friend or great noise they’d like to discover, you’ll have to be the most interesting thing in the area.
 Sometimes that requires acting like a bit of a loon, other times it simply means taking out a new treat.
-Either way, be sure to make a huge deal out of their obedience.
+Either way, be sure to make a huge deal out of dog obedience.

 Everything Is Exciting!

 As mentioned, dog’s aren’t going to respond to you unless you’re more interesting than the other thing they wanted to stick their nose into.
 If you’d like your dog to pay attention to you, you’ll need to be super-excited, super-positive and absolutely sure that you are the best thing since sliced bread.
 Positive mindset- if you believe it, they’ll believe it.

 As mentioned, there’s no such thing as a “bad dog”- just a dog who doesn’t know the right thing to do at the right time.
 An older dog has usually come from a rescue center, so you know that they’ve been let down once in their life, already.
 This can give them some slight trust issues, they may be unsure around new people, or they may simply have not been taught what to do when you try to recall them.
 Stay consistent and be the best you, that you can possibly be for them- after all, they absolutely deserve it.

 Puppies, on the other hand, may follow you around endlessly in the beginning.
 Use this instinct to build a solid foundation for future training.
 No pup is too young to learn and all they’ll need is a little guidance.
 Again, if you keep yourself the most interesting thing in the area, you shouldn’t suffer too badly with your pup’s short attention span!